If you are between the ages of 18-35 then you are in the ideal age bracket to become a donor.

 When looking for a donor the ABMDR look at the following criteria to ensure they have a donor match:

-• Tissue Type – the HLAs, proteins on the surface of your white blood cells and other tissues in your body are used to determine your tissue type.
-HLA contains 5 genes, for each of these genes you have two different versions, one from each of your parents, these are called ‘alleles’.
+- Tissue Type – the HLAs, proteins on the surface of your white blood cells and other tissues in your body, are used to determine your tissue type.
+HLA contains 5 genes, for each of these genes you have two different versions, one from each of your parents, and these are called ‘alleles’.
 Each allele provides you with 10 possible ways you can be a donor match.
 A best possible match is a 10/10 match